david-asher/process/decisionmaking-for-tech-teams.md

 ## **Outcomes and decision history**

-**A well-made decision may have a bad outcome, and a poorly made decision may have a good outcome.
+:exclamation: **A well-made decision may have a bad outcome, and a poorly made decision may have a good outcome.
 Since an outcome will be affected by events occurring after the decision, it is not helpful to judge the quality of a decision by its outcome.**

 What determines if a decision was good or bad, and how good is our approach for making decisions?
 It is useful, from time to time, to hold a retrospective on a past decision.